luispe/go-sdk/docs/index.md

-# go-sdk
+# go-toolkit

-## What is go-sdk?
+## What is go-toolkit?

-go-sdk provide "plumbing" primitives for creating web applications.
+go-toolkit provide "plumbing" primitives for creating web applications.

-## What is not go-sdk?
+## What is not go-toolkit?

 It is not a framework but rather a set of simple utilities that can be used independently of each other.